CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 - [FissClaimTransformer hand written transformer class](https://github.com/CMSgov/beneficiary-fhir-data/blob/master/apps/bfd-pipeline/bfd-pipeline-rda-grpc/src/main/java/gov/cms/bfd/pipeline/rda/grpc/source/FissClaimTransformer.java)
 - [RandomFissClaimGenerator hand written synthetic data class](https://github.com/CMSgov/beneficiary-fhir-data/blob/master/apps/bfd-pipeline/bfd-pipeline-rda-grpc/src/main/java/gov/cms/bfd/pipeline/rda/grpc/server/RandomFissClaimGenerator.java)

-The code generator would be implemented as a maven plugin.
-There are many advantages to using a maven plugin:
-- The plugin would fit seamlessly into the BFD build process.
-Nothing in the BFD build or release process would have to change.
-- Code would be generated at compile time and automatically made available to the compiler.
-- IDEs would be able to display and debug the generated code without any special settings.
-This includes setting breakpoints within the generated code if needed.

 *Note: Code examples in this document are taken from proof of concept work performed in the `brianburton/dcgeo-186-entities-dsl` branch of the BFD repo.
 The code in that branch is functional though incomplete and provides insight into the issues involved in following this recommendation.*

 ## Proposed Solution
 [Proposed Solution]: #proposed-solution

-A maven plugin processes a YAML based metadata file to create all of the code required to work with the RDA API data messages, objects, and fields.
+A code generator processes a YAML based metadata file to create all of the code required to work with the RDA API data messages, objects, and fields.
-The YAML explains in a declarative way what every RDA API message is, what table that message is stored in, what columns are in the table, and how to transfom the data from the RDA API messages into values in those columns.
+The YAML describes in a declarative way what every RDA API message is, what table that message is stored in, what columns are in the table, and how to transfom the data from the RDA API messages into values in those columns.
 For example:

 ````YAML